-Dress in layers which you can peel off if it gets hotter.
-Men should bring pants, shorts, teeshirts and long sleeves.
-Women should pack shorts, leggings, teeshirts and sweaters.
+Dress in layers that you can peel off if it gets hotter.
+Men should bring pants, shorts, teeshirts, and long sleeves.
+Women should pack shorts, leggings, teeshirts, and sweaters.
 It’s a great idea to pack a dress that is versatile and can be worn on its own or with leggings.
-Also bring a light jacket for outside and a hat.
+Also, bring a light jacket for the outdoors along with a hat.

 Temples – China has a rich history with many beautifully constructed ancient temples with intricate designs.
 The hanging monastery in Datong, is astonishingly built into the cliffside while Lingyin temple in Hangzhou has hundreds of buddhas carved in the grottos.
 You can dress casually when visiting temples.
 Just avoid wearing tank tops and shirts that expose the midriff.
 Women often wear heels with jeans and a teeshirt.
 Men wear jeans or trousers with teeshirts.
 Oftentimes, getting to the temples is a bit of a walk so you will want to wear comfortable shoes despite seeing many Chinese women hiking in their heels!